AnyChart/docs.anychart.com/Common_Settings/Interactivity.md

 {sample}CS\_Interactivity\_04{sample}

-So, the "byX" mode gives us a single-hover mode, when it even isn't necessary to hover the point, you just need to drag the cursor anywhere above or under the point.
+So, the "byX" mode gives us a single-hover mode, when it even isn't necessary to hover the point, you just need to move the cursor over the chart plot.
 So the y-coordinate doesn't matter at all in this case.
 It might be useful when you've got a lot of points on a chart and you need to emphasize them.

 <br>
-Now, let'l have a look of the selecting feature.
+Now, let's have a look at the <b>select and multi-select</b> features.

 ### Select

-If you want to change the selection settings, use the {api:anychart.core.utils.Interactivity#selectionMode}**.selectionMode()**{api} method with one of the followng arguments: "none", "singleSelect" or "multiSelect".
-The "none" argument disables the selection feature, "singleSelect" disables multi-selection and "multiSelect" is the same as default settings.
+If you want to change the selection settings, use the {api:anychart.core.utils.Interactivity#selectionMode}**.selectionMode()**{api} method with one of the following arguments: "none", "singleSelect" or "multiSelect".
+The "none" value disables the ability to select completely, "singleSelect" disables multi-select and "multiSelect" is the default.

-The **Shift** key is being used as usual, so, if you need to select many points, hold **Shift** key while checking them.
+The **Shift** key is used as it is usually used with selection: if you need to select several points, hold **Shift** key while clicking them one by one.

-As selection is enabled by default, for some reasons it might be necessary to switch it off:
+Selection feature is enabled by default, to switch it off do the following:

 ```
-// select disabling
+// disabling select
 chart.interactivity().selectionMode('none');
 ```